Insider Sell Alert: PowerSchool Holdings Inc's CFO Eric Shander

-Eric Shander, the President and CFO of PowerSchool Holdings Inc (NYSE:PWSC), has recently made a significant change to his stake in the company.
-On November 29, 2023, Shander sold 14,235 shares of PowerSchool Holdings Inc, a notable transaction by a key insider of the company.
+Eric Shander, the President and CFO of PowerSchool Holdings Inc (NYSE:PWSC), has recently made a significant change in his holdings of the company's stock.
+On December 4, 2023, Shander sold 7,836 shares of PowerSchool Holdings Inc, a notable transaction that has caught the attention of investors and market analysts alike.

 Who is Eric Shander?

-Eric Shander is a seasoned executive with a track record of financial leadership in various technology companies.
-As the President and CFO of PowerSchool Holdings Inc, Shander is responsible for overseeing the financial operations, strategy, and reporting of the company.
-His role is crucial in guiding PowerSchool through its financial landscape and ensuring the company's growth aligns with its financial goals.
-Prior to his tenure at PowerSchool, Shander has held executive positions at other major corporations, bringing a wealth of experience to his current role.
+Eric Shander is a seasoned executive with a wealth of experience in financial leadership roles.
+As the President and CFO of PowerSchool Holdings Inc, Shander is responsible for overseeing the company's financial operations, including financial planning and analysis, accounting, investor relations, and mergers and acquisitions.
+His expertise in these areas is crucial for the company's strategic growth and financial health.

 About PowerSchool Holdings Inc